 This Compensation Discussion and Analysis provides you with a detailed description of our executive compensation philosophy and programs, the compensation decisions the Compensation Committee has made under those programs and the factors considered in making those decisions.
-Our compensation program for senior executives is governed by the Compensation Committee, which determines the compensation of all eleven of the current executive officers of the Company.
-This discussion and analysis focuses on our named executive officers-our current Chief Executive Officer (who was also Chief Financial Officer throughout 2016 and served as Interim Co-Chief Executive Officer from September 2016 to December 2016 before being elected Chief Executive Officer in December 2016), our Senior Vice President, General Counsel, Secretary, and Chief Compliance Officer (who also served as Interim Co-Chief Executive Officer from September 2016 to December 2016), our former Chairman and Chief Executive Officer (who passed away in September 2016), and the three other most highly compensated executive officers who were serving as executive officers on December 31, 2016.
-The named executive officers for 2016 were:
+Our compensation program for senior executives is governed by the Compensation Committee, which determines the compensation of all ten of the current executive officers of the Company.
+This discussion and analysis focuses on our named executive officers-our Chief Executive Officer, our Chief Financial Officer, and the three other most highly compensated executive officers who were serving as executive officers on December 31, 2017.
+The named executive officers for 2017 were:

-Name Title Douglas T. Dietrich Chief Executive Officer Thomas J. Meek Senior Vice President, General Counsel and Secretary, Chief Compliance Officer D.J.
-Monagle III Group President, Specialty Minerals and Refractories Gary L. Castagna Group President, Performance Materials and Construction Technologies Jonathan J. Hastings Senior Vice President, Corporate Development Joseph C. Muscari Former Chairman and Chief Executive Officer
+Name Title Douglas T. Dietrich Chief Executive Officer Matthew E. Garth Senior Vice President, Finance and Treasury, Chief Financial Officer Gary L. Castagna Group President, Performance Materials D.J.
+Monagle III Group President, Specialty Minerals and Refractories Thomas J. Meek Senior Vice President, General Counsel, Human Resources and Secretary, Chief Compliance Officer